astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 As stated above, an Airflow DAG will execute at the completion of its `schedule_interval`, which means one `schedule_interval` [AFTER the start date](https://airflow.apache.org/scheduler.html).
 An hourly DAG, for example, will execute its 2:00 PM run when the clock strikes 3:00 PM.
 Why?
 Airflow can't ensure that all data corresponding to the 2:00 PM interval is present until the end of that hourly interval.

-This is specific to Apache Airflow, but an important one to remember - especially if you're using [default variables and macros](https://airflow.apache.org/docs/apache-airflow/stable/macros-ref.html).
+This quirk is specific to Apache Airflow, and it's important to remember — especially if you're using [default variables and macros](https://airflow.apache.org/docs/apache-airflow/stable/macros-ref.html).

-> **Note:** For those interested in following, [a proposal](https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-39+Richer+scheduler_interval) to improve scheduling logic and terminology is currently being evaluated in the Airflow community.
+> **Note:** [A proposal](https://cwiki.apache.org/confluence/display/AIRFLOW/AIP-39+Richer+scheduler_interval) to improve scheduling logic and terminology is currently being evaluated in the Airflow community.

 ### Airflow Time Zones

 Airflow stores datetime information in UTC internally and in the database.
-This shouldn't come as a surprise given that the rest of your databases and APIs most likely also adhere to this format, but it's worth clarifying.
+This behavior is shared by many databases and APIs, but it's worth clarifying.

 You should _not_ expect your DAG executions to correspond to your local timezone.
 If you're based in US Pacific Time, a DAG run of 19:00 will correspond to 12:00 local time.

-In recent releases, the project has added more time zone aware features to the Airflow UI.
+In recent releases, the community has added more time zone-aware features to the Airflow UI.
 For more information, refer to [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/2.0.1/timezone.html).

 ## 2. One of your DAGs isn't running.